-Nowadays, I can’t imagine using an air purifier without certain features such as filter replace indicators, auto mode, timer, etc. Of course, many are available, but this is not the case.
+Nowadays, I can’t imagine using an air purifier without certain features such as filter replacement indicators, auto mode, timer, etc. Of course, many are available, but this is not the case.

 - Air Quality Indicator.
 It is just a light showing you 3 colors – blue for good air quality, orange for moderate, and red for poor.

 - Filter Change Indicator.
-AirDoctor 2000 has 2 indicator lights – one for Carbon filter and one for UltraHEPA filter.
+AirDoctor 2000 has 2 indicator lights – one for the Carbon filter and one for the UltraHEPA filter.
 When the light comes up, it is time to change filters.

 - Dim Mode.
-What this feature does is turns off the lights.
-Simple, but not all air purifiers has it.
-It is a must feature during the night if you want to keep the air purifier on but don’t want to see bright lights.
+What this feature does is turn off the lights.
+It’s simple, but not all air purifiers have it.
+It is a must-feature at night if you want to keep the air purifier on but don’t want to see bright lights.

-- A timer allows you to turn off the air purifier after a particular time.
+- A timer lets you turn off the air purifier after a particular time.
 For example, you can set up a minimum of 1 to maximum 24hrs.

 - Control Lockout.
-When this setting is activated, controls are no longer able to press.
+When this setting is activated, controls are no longer able to be pressed.
 This is handy for those who have a child or pets who could accidentally push buttons.

 Are there any features missing?